AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

 ### Iterators (deprecated) {#iterators-deprecated}

 The iterate attachments and iterate attendees modules have been deprecated.
 To iterate attachments or attendees, use the Flow Control > Iterator module.
-For more information, see [Iterator module](../../workfront-fusion/modules/iterator-module.md)
+For more information, see [Iterator module in Adobe Workfront Fusion](../../workfront-fusion/modules/iterator-module.md)

 ### Other {#other}